-48 Hours In San Pedro De Atacama: Fly Me To The Moon
+Bucket List: 48 Hours In San Pedro De Atacama

-48 Hours In San Pedro De Atacama: Fly Me To The Moon
+Bucket List: 48 Hours In San Pedro De Atacama

 The town of San Pedro de Atacama sits by the border of Argentina and Bolivia in Chile and is a popular gateway for those looking to see the Salar de Uyuni in Bolivia.
 What was originally a two day pit stop became one of the highlights of my trip in terms of awe and wonder.
 It would be the biggest understatement to say that the landscape here was extraordinary.
 It was so out of this world that I was more blown away than when I was staring at the the Mars-like terrain of Wadi Rum in Jordan.